 The work should leave behind material a buyer can inspect.

 A serious engagement should produce more than conversation.
-Folium packages records, diagrams, checklists, routes, system surfaces, launch gates, and handoff material so the buyer can keep control after the first win.
+Folium packages records, diagrams, checklists, system views, launch gates, and handoff material so the buyer can keep control after the first win.

 | Work product | What it contains | How the reviewer uses it |